'It's a hopeless situation,' says footballer Nadia Nadim a year since the Taliban's takeover in Afghanistan - KTVZ

 By Amanda Davies, Aleks Klosok and George Ramsay, CNN

-With this week marking a year since the Taliban regained control of Afghanistan, football star Nadia Nadim is coming to terms with a “weird feeling.”
+With last week marking a year since the Taliban regained control of Afghanistan, football star Nadia Nadim is coming to terms with a “weird feeling.”

 The anniversary comes weeks after a landmark period for women’s football: the European Championships attracted record-breaking crowds in England just weeks ago, potentially inspiring a generation of girls and boys to take up the sport.